Our Top 3 Picks

 5. Beyond the Back Yard

 When looking for the best books on dog training, you might want a book that tells you what to do, why you should be doing it and when to do it.
-If that sounds like you, this might be the best dog training book you can find.
+If that sounds like you, then Beyond the Back Yard might be the best dog training book you can find.
 Its content is split into three parts; with the first being educational, the second part a hands-on plan for what to teach and how to teach it, and with the third part revolving around problem solving.

 The author runs an online dog training school, has over 35 years of experience working with dogs and has won many awards in dog obedience competitions.
 She is known for her gentle methods and loving approach, which is something you want to look for when shopping for dog training books best suited for you and your pup.
 Dog training should always be fun, which it can be with this comprehensive and complete training guide.